Welcome to Tamworth Shukokai Karate club

-Malcolm Hudson has been running Karate clubs around the West Midlands and Tamworth areas for nearly 30 years and is one of the country’s top Shukokai karate instructors.
-Malcolm Hudson is also the Chief Instructor of the Shukokai Karate Association, a Karate association that was formed in 1991 and has over 20 clubs with hundreds of members around the West Midlands area.
+Malcolm Hudson has been running Karate clubs around the West Midlands and Tamworth areas for over 30 years and is one of the country’s leading Shukokai karate instructors.
+Malcolm Hudson is also the Chief Instructor of the Shukokai Karate Association, a Karate association that was formed in 1991 and has over 20 clubs with hundreds of members around the West Midlands.

 What is Shukokai Karate?